-A company under section 3(a) of the Companies Act is a subsidiary of another juristic person if that juristic person is or are directly or indirectly able to exercise, or control the exercise of, a majority of the general voting rights associated with issued securities of that company or has or have the right to appoint or elect, or control the appointment or election of, directors of that company who control a majority of the votes at a meeting of the board.
-Section 3(b) of the Companies Act provides that a company is a wholly
+A company under section 3(a) of the Companies Act is a subsidiary of another juristic person or any of its subsidiaries or nominees or their subsidiaries if it is or they are directly or indirectly able to exercise, or control the exercise of, a majority of the general voting rights associated with issued securities of that company or has or have the right to appoint or elect, or control the appointment or election of, directors of that company who control a majority of the votes at a meeting of the board.
+Section 3(b) of the Companies Act provides that a company is a wholly owned subsidiary of another juristic person if all the general voting rights associated with issued securities of the company are held or controlled, alone or in any combination, by persons contemplated in section 3(a) of the Companies Act.